aczwink/StdPlusPlus/README.md

 The following Compute-backends are currently implemented:
 * OpenCL 1

+The following MIDI-backends are currently implemented:
+* ALSA

 The following Render-backends are currently implemented:
 * OpenGL 3 Core Profile